-I brought the same banner with me, as I had in Amsterdam, only I added the word “still”, so now it says “Still fancy a date in the Grasshopper?”
-And this time I was wearing my Union Jack bikini top (became my fashion trademark at this gig) I bought this in Scotland last year.
-I was wearing a normal top, on top of the bikini tho.
+I brought the same banner with me, as I had in Amsterdam, only I added the word “still”, so now it says “Still fancy a date in the Grasshopper?” and this time I was wearing my Union Jack bikini top (became my fashion trademark at this gig) I bought this in Scotland last year.
+I was wearing a normal top, on top of the bikini though.

 Mike came on… started reading my banner…